 You'll need to do the following to use the code in this topic:

-- Acquire a Twilio account and authentication token.
+- Acquire a Twilio account and authentication token from your Twilio Console.
 To get started with Twilio, evaluate pricing at http://www.twilio.com/pricing.
 You can sign up for a trial account at https://www.twilio.com/try-twilio.
-For information about the API provided by Twilio, see http://www.twilio.com/api.

 - Obtain the Twilio library for PHP or install it as a PEAR package.
 For more information, see the readme file.